top of page

 About me

-I am a peace and conflict studies public servant and scholar specialized in the study of criminal violence in the context of organized crime and human rights violations.
+I am a peace and conflict studies public officer and scholar specialized in the study of criminal violence in the context of organized crime and human rights violations.
 With a disciplinary training in international relations, political science, development studies and sociology of violence, my expertise involves the analysis of criminal conflicts and the design of public policies to address the roots of violence from a comprehensive perspective.

-• I currently serve as General Director of Human Rights Public Policy at the Unit for the Defense of Human Rights, at Mexico Secretariat of the Interior (SEGOB).
+I currently serve as General Director of Human Rights Public Policy at the Unit for the Defense of Human Rights, at Mexico Secretariat of the Interior (SEGOB).

-I have also been a Visiting Research Fellow hosted by both the Kroc Institute for International Peace Studies and the Kellogg Institute for International Studies, at the University of Notre Dame, where I conducted research on mass violence in contemporary Mexico.
+I have been a Visiting Research Fellow hosted by both the Kroc Institute for International Peace Studies and the Kellogg Institute for International Studies, at the University of Notre Dame, where I conducted research on mass violence in contemporary Mexico.

-My professional practice also includes fostering dialogue with local governments and institutions to craft responses to episodes of crisis and specific cases of populations in the need of protection.
+My professional practice includes fostering dialogue with local governments and institutions to craft responses to episodes of crisis and specific cases of populations in the need of protection.
 I also have experience in drafting reports and public policy reccomendations for the National Cabinet of Security.

 My academic lines of research examine Mexico from a genocide lens to explore how during extreme criminal conflicts certain groups are targeted and become victims of genocidal violence.
 I also study the role of narratives in the justification or rejection of these forms of violence.